-The following Executive Compensation section provides a description of the key elements and features of our executive compensation program, as well as context and rationale for decisions made with respect to the compensation for our "Named Executive Officers" or "NEOs" for the year ended December 31, 2023, as such terms are defined and persons are identified below.
-We are currently considered a "smaller reporting company," within the meaning of the Securities Act, for purposes of the SEC's executive compensation disclosure rules.
-As such, we are subject to scaled compensation disclosure requirements including the "Summary Compensation Table" and the "Outstanding Equity Awards at Fiscal Year End Table," together with limited narrative disclosures regarding executive compensation for our last two completed fiscal years.
-Additionally, our reporting obligations extend only to our principal executive officer plus our two other most highly compensated executive officers for the last completed fiscal year (such persons referred to herein as "Named Executive Officers" or "NEOs").
+The following Executive Compensation section provides a description of the key elements and features of our executive compensation program, as well as context and rationale for decisions made with respect to the compensation for our "Named Executive Officers" or "NEOs" for the year ended December 31, 2024, as such terms are defined and persons are identified below.
+Effective December 31, 2024, we determined that we no longer qualify as a "smaller reporting company" within the meaning of the Securities Exchange Act of 1934, as amended (the "Exchange Act").
+For purposes of the SEC's executive compensation disclosure rules, we are permitted to continue to apply the scaled disclosure requirements in this proxy statement for our 2025 Annual Meeting.
+During this transitional period, we are required to provide a Summary Compensation Table, an Outstanding Equity Awards at Fiscal Year End Table, Pay Versus Performance Disclosure, as well as limited disclosures regarding executive compensation for our last two completed fiscal years.
+Further, our reporting obligations during this transitional period extend only to the following "Named Executive Officers" or "NEOs," which are the individuals who served as principal executive officer and the next two most highly compensated executive officers for the fiscal year ended December 31, 2024.

-For purposes of this Proxy Statement, our Named Executive Officers and their titles as of December 31, 2023, are:
+For purposes of this Proxy Statement, our Named Executive Officers and their titles as of December 31, 2024, are: